-If the Cabin is booked for your stay please check availability of the Wild Rose River level house (Home Away Property 3607691).
+If the Cabin is booked for your stay please check availability of the Wild Rose Caddis Cabin (Home Away Property 4445453).
+For single-night rentals, please inquire with Tom or Jyoti.

 Welcome to the Wild Rose Cabin.
 We are nestled on twenty acres on the banks of the Yellowstone River in beautiful Paradise Valley, Montana – just 35 miles north of Yellowstone National Park and 14 miles south of the historic town of Livingston.
 A stay at the Wild Rose Cabin offers a peaceful, hospitable and warm retreat with access to many outdoor activities such as hiking, snow skiing, rafting, horseback riding, and fishing.
 Construction of the cabin was completed in July of 2013.